Neoikiru/ubiquitous-octo-assistant/README.md

      - command:
       action: ahk
       exe: your_script.exe
-      args: # Any arguments you need to run your exe (see below)
+      args: # Any arguments you need to run your .exe (see below)
       phrases:
         - your_phrase1
         - your_phrase2